Voodoo Death Curse: Kill Papers To Take Down An Enemy

-Sherpa J worked out of Nevada in the 1970s and specialized in curses, most notably death curses.
+Sherpa Jay worked out of Nevada in the 1970s and specialized in hexing the hell out of people, most notably death curses.

 Earl said: “That was because he enjoyed it.
 He liked bringing misfortune to people.”